2023 Best Value Mental & Social Health Services Bachelor's Degree Schools in the Southeast Region

 Read full report on Mental & Social Health Services at Columbia Southern University

-A rank of #2 on this year’s list means University of the Cumberlands is a great value for mental and social health services students working on their bachelor’s degree.
-Located in the remote town of Williamsburg, Cumberlands is a private not-for-profit college with a large student population.
+Out of the 11 schools in the Southeast Region that were part of this year’s ranking, University of the Cumberlands landed the # 2 spot on the list.
+Located in the town of Williamsburg, Cumberlands is a private not-for-profit school with a large student population.

 Out-of-state tuition fees for undergraduate students at Cumberlands are $9,875 per year.